-You can start development from scratch in these tools, or you can paste your HTML code to their editors.
+You can start development from scratch in these tools, or you can copy-paste your email HTML code to their editors.
 We have our HTML ready so we can paste it as follows.

 Litmus is the biggest name in email rendering tests.
-The upside of it is that they have a really good service, but offer a very short free trial — only 3 days.
-This short period of time might be helpful to you, or you can subscribe to one of their paid packages.
+They have a really good service but offer a very short free trial period of 3 days only.

 Currently, they have 43 email clients in which you can preview your email.

-Email on Acid also has a quite powerful preview tool, where you can even check out your email templates in some really exotic email clients like Yandex.ru or Orange.fr.
+Email on Acid also has quite a powerful preview tool, where you can render your email templates in less popular email clients like Yandex.ru or Orange.fr.

 Their trial period is limited to 7 days.

-The live previews guarantee the option to test in most of the significant environment setups of browsers, email clients, and operating systems.
-It’s also possible in both services to share the outcomes with a sharing link.
+Live previews guarantee the option to test in most of the significant environment setups of browsers, email clients, and operating systems.
+It’s also possible in both email testing services to share the outcomes with your colleagues using a sharing link.
 We can now compare and contrast the results of the two testing service.